Federation Internationale de Savate

-Federation Internationale de Savate (Federation Internationale de Savate) is the world governing body for the sport of Savate.
+The International Savate Federation (Federation Internationale de Savate) is the world governing body for the sport of Savate.
 The organization is dedicated to the promotion of the sport of savate and canne de combat.
 It currently has 63 member countries.
 The organization holds biannual World and Continental championships, while their member countries hold national competitions.

 History

-During the 1880s and 1890s Joseph Charlemont and Lois Albert synthesized the various savate methods and moves and created the „academic style“ of the sports, but were opposed to adjusting it to fit the modern demands of the sport.
+During the 1880s and 1890s Joseph Charlemont and Lois Albert synthesized the various savate methods and moves and created the "academic style" of the sports, but were opposed to adjusting it to fit the modern demands of the sport.
 By 1944 there were two separate views of the sport of savate: the white collar practitioners who were in favor of full contact ring fighting, and the academically oriented practitioners who opposed this.

-In 1965 the „Comité National de Boxe Francaisé“ was founded.
+In 1965 the "Comité National de Boxe Française" was founded.
 The two philosophies competed for control of the organization.
-In 1973 CNBF became the „Fédéeration Nationale de Boxe Francaise“ under the control of the academic camp.
-Their opponents founded a new organization, the „Fédéeration Nationale de Savate-Boxe-Francaise“.
+In 1973 CNBF became the "Fédération Nationale de Boxe Française" under the control of the academic camp.
+Their opponents founded a new organization, the "Fédération Nationale de Savate-Boxe-Française".
 In 1976 the French government gave the official teaching rights to the academic camp.

-In March of 1985 the two camps came together to found the “Fédération Internationale de Boxe Française Savate", which was renamed to Fédération Internationale de Savate in October of 1999.
+In March 1985 the two camps came together to found the "Fédération Internationale de Boxe Française Savate", which was renamed to Fédération Internationale de Savate in October 1999.